leapmotion-examples/UnityModules/docs/content/400-Hands-Module.md

 # Hand Binder {#hand-binder}

-The new Hand Binder Monobehavior script is the connection between leap motion data and the game objects you want to attach to finger bones.
+The new Hand Binder Monobehavior script is the connection between ultraleap hand tracking data and the game objects you want to attach to finger bones.

 Note: The hand binder is a complete overhaul of the previous Hand Rigging solution and is intended to replace it.